vmanidev/javascript-concepts/README.md

 This repository contains implementations of various core and advanced JavaScript concepts.

 1. Debounce
    Delays a function's call until a set amount of time has passed since its last call.

+   <video controls src="debounce.mov" title="Debounce"></video>